Sameen-K-A/DevAlliance/README.md

 - **WebRTC Integration**: Used WebRTC for handling real-time video and audio streams, ensuring low latency and smooth communication.
 The addition of Agora and WebRTC enables high-quality, stable video and audio interactions, essential for effective teamwork.
 - **Video Layout Optimization**: Designed a responsive video container with a circular layout for video feeds, ensuring an organized and user-friendly arrangement of video boxes for multiple participants.

-### Day 06 - User Experience Enhancements and Username Display
+### Day 06 - User Experience Enhancements, Username Display, and 404 Page

 - **Homepage Redesign and Join Room Requirement**: Updated the DevAlliance homepage layout for better usability and aesthetics.
 Introduced a new requirement for users to enter a "Username" before joining any room.
 This field is now mandatory and replaces the previous default display of socket IDs, allowing users to see each other's usernames, which enhances the collaborative experience.

-- **Username Display Under Video Feeds**: Implemented functionality to display usernames under each participant's video feed instead of the random numeric number.
+- **Username Display Under Video Feeds**: Implemented functionality to display usernames under each participant's video feed instead of a random numeric ID.
 This change makes it easier for team members to identify each other during video calls and improves communication clarity.

 - **Loading State in RoomControlPanel**: Added an `isLoading` state to the RoomControlPanel component, providing users with a loading indicator when toggling microphone or camera controls.
 This ensures that users receive immediate feedback when enabling or disabling their mic or camera.

+- **404 Error Page**: Developed a custom 404 error page to enhance user experience when navigating to a non-existent URL within DevAlliance.
+This page includes a console-like design with a detailed error message, along with a "Go Back" button that helps users return to a previous page seamlessly.
+The error page adds polish to the platform, making navigation more user-friendly.

 ---